fujin-io/fujin/protocol.md

 Client -> Server

 ### Description
 Rolls back transaction.
-Must be send in a QUIC stream, where `CONNECT` command was sent previously. `stream id` arg is required on `CONNECT` when Kafka is used.
+Must be sent in a QUIC stream where `INIT` command was sent previously.

 ### Syntax
 ##### Request